valantic/vue-template/README.md

 Marks a **layout** "component" and therefore the most outer wrapper of the application.
 It can not be contained within an other component but can contain components and/or elements.

+#### `s-`

+This are components, which are only used in the styleguide.
+Make sure to keep them all inside `/app/styleguide/components`.

+#### Using BEM with Vue

+We added the [vue-bem-cn](https://github.com/c01nd01r/vue-bem-cn) plugin for Vue to improve the handling of BEM classes and especially modifiers in Vue components.
+Just use `:class="b(<customConfiguration>)"` on any template element to add blocks, elements and modifiers.
+Make sure your component has a `name` property, since it is mandatory for this plugin.

 ## Vue

 ### Blueprints